 How to Become a Nurse with a Biology Degree: Start Where You Are

 You’re probably wondering, “How do I become a nurse with a biology degree?”
 The answer is less complicated than you might think.
-As we’ll see a little later in this post, the classes taken to attain a bachelor’s in biology provide the educational foundation you’ll need to earn a Bachelor of Science in Nursing (BSN) degree.
+As we’ll explore in this post, the classes taken to attain a bachelor’s in biology provide the educational foundation you’ll need to earn a Bachelor of Science in Nursing (BSN) degree.

-Perhaps the most efficient way to become a nurse using your biology degree is to enroll in an Accelerated Bachelor of Science in Nursing (ABSN) program like the one at Averett University in Norfolk, Virginia.
+Perhaps the most efficient way to become a nurse using your biology degree is to enroll in a program like Averett University Accelerated Bachelor of Science in Nursing (ABSN) program in Norfolk, Virginia.
 The ABSN program at Averett allows you to leverage your previous bachelor’s degree to earn a BSN in as few as 16 months.
 And the program offers three start dates per year — in January, May and August — so you can start your studies sooner.

 1. Make Sure You Meet the Admissions Requirements